-Members can be reimbursed for medically-related expenses not covered by Alberta Health Care or for amounts not reimbursed through the Supplementary Health and Dental Plans.
-This includes amounts not reimbursed under your spouse's health and dental plans.
-Expenses for eligible dependents, as defined in the collective agreement or under the Supplementary Health Care Plan, may also be submitted to the HCSA for reimbursement, under the same conditions.

-To be eligible for reimbursement from the HCSA, the expense must be incurred on or after the date the credits (dollars) were deposited in your HCSA and all other sources of reimbursement must have been accessed first.

-Some examples of health and dental expenses eligible for reimbursement under the HCSA are:

-- deductible and co-payment amounts - vision care expenses

-Some expenses are not eligible for reimbursement under the HCSA, as they are not an eligible medical deduction under the Income Tax Act.
+- Employees may be reimbursed for medically-related expenses not covered by Alberta Health Care or for amounts not reimbursed through the Supplementary Health and Dental Plans.
+This also includes amounts not reimbursed under your spouse's health and dental plans.
+Expenses for eligible dependents under the Supplementary Health Care Plan may also be submitted to the HCSA for reimbursement, under the same conditions. - To be eligible for reimbursement from the HCSA, the expense must be incurred on or after the date the credits (dollars) were deposited in your HCSA and all other sources of reimbursement have been accessed first. - Some examples of health and dental expenses eligible for reimbursement under the HCSA are: - · deductible and copayment amounts - vision care expenses - Some expenses are not eligible for reimbursement under the HCSA, as they are not an eligible medical deduction under the Income Tax Act.
 As the list of eligible medical expenses is always changing, it is your responsibility to determine if the expenses to be reimbursed through the HCSA, which are not eligible under your health and dental plans or your spouse's health and dental plans, are an eligible medical deduction under the Income Tax Act.
-A general listing of eligible medical expenses under the Income Tax Act can be found on Canada Revenue Agency's web site at: www.cra-arc.gc.ca.
+A general listing of eligible medical expenses under the Income Tax Act can be found on the Canada Revenue Agency's website at: www.canada.ca.
 Type "S1-F1" into the "Search Box".
 (S1-F1-C1 addresses the Medical Expense Tax Credit; S1-F1-C2 addresses the Disability Tax Credit; S1-F1-C3 addresses the Disability Supports Deduction).
 An official ruling can be obtained by calling 1-800-959-8281.